 You could also extend your trip slightly with a visit to Raleigh and Durham to explore the beautiful botanical garden.
 Leaving the interstate, drive towards the coast to Myrtle Beach, where you can spend some time relaxing by the ocean.

 Your next stop will be Charleston and then the historic city of Savannah.
 Once you are done exploring, head south to Jacksonville and past Daytona Beach before turning onto I-4 which takes you to your destination, Orlando.

 The Blue Ridge Parkway Route

-Start your journey by following the Coastal Route out of Baltimore until you pick up I-495 running around the outside of Washington DC.
-However, you'll leave I-495 earlier than if you were taking the Coastal Route.
+Start your journey by following the Coastal Route out of Baltimore until you arrive the outskirts of Washington DC.
+However, you'll leave the interstate earlier than if you were taking the Coastal Route.

-Join up again with the main route and follow I-81 south for 185 miles.
-Along the way, you could take a detour to Shenandoah National Park – take Highway 211 to reach Skyline Drive, which you'll follow south.
+Along the way, you could take a detour to Shenandoah National Park – take Highway 211 to reach the incredibly scenic Skyline Drive, which you'll follow south.

 Best places to stop between Baltimore and Orlando